Guy Carbonneau: Playing career

 Carbonneau started his hockey career in the Quebec Major Junior Hockey League with the Chicoutimi Saguenéens.
-After an impressive 182-point season with the Sagueneens, Carbonneau was drafted 44th overall in the 1979 NHL Entry Draft by the Montreal Canadiens.
+After an impressive 182-point season with the Sagueneens, Carbonneau was drafted 44th overall in the 1979 NHL entry draft by the Montreal Canadiens.
 His strong play as a defensive forward helped the Canadiens to a Stanley Cup championship in 1985–86, followed by three Frank J. Selke Trophy wins in 1987–1988, 1988–1989, and 1991–1992.

-In 1989–1990, he was named the captain of the Canadiens, and led them to another Stanley Cup win in 1992–93 against the Los Angeles Kings.
-On August 19, 1994, he was traded to the St. Louis Blues in exchange for Jim Montgomery.
-He played there for one season before moving to the Dallas Stars.
+In 1989–1990, he was named the captain of the Canadiens, and led them to the Stanley Cup Final in the 1992–93 season against the Los Angeles Kings.
+After the Game 1 loss, he qas quoted as going into hea coach Jacques Demers office and stating, “Give me [Wayne] Gretzky"; Gretzky had four points in the opening game but with Carbonneau around him for the next four games, he only had three combined points as Montreal won in five games.
+Noted for his durable nature, he soon saw his knees start to trouble him.
+A few days after the team was eliminated in the 1994 playoffs, Carbonneau was playing golf with teammates when he noticed that a photographer for Journal de Montréal was lurking in a tree, which led to him giving the finger that was captured on film and later printed on the front page of the newspaper.
+In a move later referred to by the Montreal Gazette as a "panic move", Carbonneau was traded on August 19, 1994 to the St. Louis Blues in exchange for Jim Montgomery.

+He played there for one season before moving to the Dallas Stars in a trade on October 2, 1996.
 He won his third Stanley Cup in 1998–1999 with the Stars.
-Next season, Carbonneau and the Stars reached the Stanley Cup Finals again but this time they lost to the New Jersey Devils.
-Carbonneau retired shortly after that.
+Next season, Carbonneau and the Stars reached the Stanley Cup Final again but this time they lost to the New Jersey Devils.
+Carbonneau announced his retirement on July 1, 2000 after 19 seasons.

-Carbonneau was one of the more popular Canadiens; fans chanted "Guy, Guy, Guy!" whenever he touched the puck, much as they did for Guy Lafleur (with whom Carbonneau played from 1982–1985) during his career.
+Carbonneau was one of the more popular Canadiens; fans chanted "Guy, Guy, Guy!" whenever he touched the puck, much as they did for Guy Lafleur (with whom Carbonneau played from 1982 to 1985) during his career.

 He was also one of the most admired Dallas Stars players.
 He took the ceremonial opening faceoff for the Stars when they played the Canadiens at the last game at the Montreal Forum.